 Events in May

-Navy Day.
-Held annually on May 21st, this Chilean national holiday commemorates the Battle of Iquique, which occurred on Wednesday, May 21, 1879, during the War of the Pacific.
+Día de las Glorias Navales, Coastal cities (May 21).
+Held annually, this Chilean national holiday commemorates the Battle of Iquique, which occurred on Wednesday, May 21, 1879, during the War of the Pacific.

 Other than that, this is a quiet month for the whole country in terms of events and festivals.
-It's best to check out the wine valleys to see what remaining vendimias are taking place (harvest festivals).
+It's best to check out the wine valleys to see what remaining vendimias (harvest festivals) are taking place.
 Through the autumn months, wine regions across Chile hold vendimias, filled with song and dance, to honor the grape harvest.
 Town squares become lively markets for locally produced wine, artisanal foods, and grape-stomping competition.

-Ultimate Patagonian Adventure.
+Ultimate Patagonian Adventure - 12 Days.
 This itinerary is ideal for adventure enthusiasts looking to get the most out of Chile's Patagonia region.
 After two days in Santiago, head to the south of the continent for a series of unique guided excursions in and around Torres del Paine National Park.
-You'll also visit a working Patagonian ranch, and tour a series of caves known for archeological sites—all while staying in some of the area's best hotels.
+You'll also visit a working Patagonian ranch and tour a series of caves known for archaeological sites—all while staying in some of the area's best hotels.

 More Helpful Information